Date Bug Causes iPhone To Unexpectedly Crash Upon Reaching December 2

 — J (@jeremybank) December 2, 2017

-Locations that first reach December 2 are affected first.
+Locations that first reach December 2 were affected first.
 Most of the users who first experienced and reported this issue are from Australia.
-The next ones who experienced the same issue are from Asia and the Middle East.
-It is only a few hours before the U.S. reaches the said date and devices running iOS 11.1.2 in the area to experience the same issue.
+The next ones who experienced the same issue were from Asia and the Middle East.
+The U.S. reached December 2, and devices running iOS 11.1.2 experienced the same issue.

 Apple released iOS 11.2 with a guide on how to permanently fix this issue. iPhones running iOS 11.1.2 must be updated to iOS 11.2 right away to avoid this issue.

 It has only been few days since Lemi Ergin found the security flaw on Mac OS High Sierra 10.13.1.
 The bug allows root superuser access without asking for additional credentials.
-Apple was also quick to remediate the issue by releasing an update to fix the issue.
+Apple was also quick to remedy the issue by releasing an update.